openshift-knative/docs/versions/v071/knative-eventing-v071-OCP-41.md

 Knative Eventing can be installed by using the Knative Eventing Operator available on the OpenShift OperatorHub.

 > **IMPORTANT:** This release introduces Knative Knative Eventing `v0.7.1` on an OpenShift 4.1 cluster (OCP) and should not be used in a production environment.
+This release has been certified with `Maistra 0.10` and `Maistra 0.11`.

 > **IMPORTANT:**  ClusterChannelProvisioners have been deprecated and will be removed in future releases.
 Please use [CRD-based channel implementations](https://github.com/knative/eventing/releases) instead.